June 7, 2019

 Settlement is where the building moves slightly when first constructed because the ground is taking the new weight above it and/or the structure is settling down partly due to drying out but also as the loads are distributed throughout the building.
 Such initial settlement is not unusual.
 Of course, any distortions that may be related to this initial settlement will be with that building for the rest of its life and when looking at an older building one has to bear in mind that some of the distortions might have existed almost from the day it was constructed.

 Settlement can also occur when alterations are carried out to a building because loads within the building may have new load paths and the load may be distributed in a slightly different way.
 Therefore, some settlement following significant alterations and extensions can occur.
-I quite often find that there has been slight differential settlement between parts of a building constructed at different times.
+I quite often find that there has been a slight differential settlement between parts of a building constructed at different times.

 On the other hand, subsidence is where the ground under the building moves.
 This movement under the building leads to movement of the structure above.